petertenhoor/balibungalowrent-v2/public/wp-content/plugins/motopress-hotel-booking/readme.txt

 == Changelog ==

+= 5.0.4, Oct 9 2024 =
+* Fixed compatibility issues with other plugins that occurred when connecting to the Stripe library.

 = 5.0.3, Jul 31 2024 =
 * Refactored the code used to translate the My Account page with the WPML plugin.
 * Extended the list of countries that can accept payments via Klarna (Stripe).